Getting Started In BMX

 Obviously, the more you ride your bike, the better you will get.
 That old saying “Practice makes perfect” stands true in the world of BMX racing.
 Check our Calendar of Events for open ride times and come out as often as you can.

-Throughout the year, Waterford Oaks BMX offers Beginner Riding Clinics.
-Attending a clinic is one of the best ways to learn how to get better in BMX.
-Clinic dates and time will be posted on our web site as well as announced at the track.
+Attending a Beginner Riding Clinic is one of the best ways to learn how to get better in BMX.
+Waterford Oaks BMX does not currently have any clinics scheduled, but clinic times are in the works.
+Clinic dates and time will be posted on our web site as well as announced at the track as dates are finalized.